bartpekelaer/bartpekelaer/README.md

 *   🌍  I'm based in Amsterdam
 *   ✉️  You can contact me at [bart.pekelaer@outlook.com](mailto:bart.pekelaer@outlook.com)
-*   🚀  I'm currently working on [Crown of Honor](http://github.com/bartpekelaer/crown-of-honor)
+*   🚀  I'm currently working on Survey Data Analysis.
-*   🧠  I'm learning Pygame and Coding Standards
+*   🧠  I'm learning what suits me best.
 *   🤝  I'm open to collaborating on any project

 ### Skills